What is an American Depositary Receipt (ADR)?

 Are ADR holders entitled to vote at the AGM?

 Yes, ADR holders are entitled to vote by proxy which is then exercised on their behalf by the depositary bank, Citibank.
 Votes of the ADR holders are included in the final tabulation.

 Dividends are paid in U.S. dollars.
 ADR holders should consult their tax advisors concerning the specific Spanish and U.S. federal, state and local tax consequences of the ownership and disposition of ADRs in light of their particular situation, as well as any consequences arising under the laws of any other taxing jurisdiction.

 Where can I find recent dividend and corporate action information on Telefonica?

-For recent dividend and corporate action information on Telefonica, the “DR Universe” section atwww.citi.com/dr. is an excellent resource.
-Click on the "Corporate Actions" or "Dividend Announcements" pages to search for information.
-Historical dividend information is available at the following link.
+For recent dividend and corporate action information on Telefonica, the “DR Universe” section at www.citi.com/dr is an excellent resource.
+Click on the “Corporate Actions” or “Dividend Announcements” pages to search for information.
+Check our Historical dividend information.

 Can I have my dividends directly deposited into my bank account?

 If you are a registered holder, you can contact Citi’s Shareholder Services for an Authorization Form to set up the direct deposit of dividends to your designated bank account on the U.S. payable date.
 You can also authorize direct deposit online at www.citi.com/dr in the Computershare Investor Centre at the following link.